-Construction Vas. complies with the required outcomes of NSCV/C3 Yes, complies with the required outcomes of NSCV C3 Floatation Has two inflatable hulls, each split into two sections, therefore has substantial reserve buoyancy Stability The 2:1 length-to-beam ratio along with the articulation and suspension systems make the WAM-V an exceptionally stable and seaworthy platform.
-Machinery - fuel 2 x 75 litre fuel tanks, built in to the two hulls meeting the tanks, pipes, requirements of NSCV Subsection C5A Clause 4.7 shafting, etc. Steering Widely spaced engine pods enable a high degree of manoeuvrability, allowing the vessel to turn 360° within its own length.
-Batteries Batteries are required for engine starting and batteries to power instrumentation are located on the elevated stable platform in a watertight secure location.
-Weathertight and The WAM-V's hulls are each broken down into 3 compartments. watertight integrity Two thirds of the hull are inflatable, and the other portion contains the fuel tank, which is re-enforced to reduce likelihood of penetration.
+Two thirds of the hull are inflatable, and the other portion contains the fuel tank, which is re-enforced to reduce likelihood of penetration.
 As the hulls are independent from the rest of the vessel, there is minimal risk for water ingress therefore weathertight and watertight integrity is sound.

 Electrical All electronics are protected from the elements and connected to two independent power supplies.
+The power levels and consumption are monitored from the control station.

+Fire equipment Each 20HP outboard engine has a power of less than 15KW and therefore does not need a fire extinguishing system.

+Navigation system and situational awareness See Chapter 5

+Control system See Chapter 6

+Communication See Chapter 7

+system

-The power levels and consumption are Fine a main man of monitored from the control station.
-Fire equipment Each 20HP outboard engine has a power of less than 15KW and Neurinetien euroteur therefore does not need a fire extinguishing system.
-Navigation system and situational See Chapter 5 awareness Control system See Chapter 6 Communication See Chapter 6 system Anchor or station The integrated onboard control system includes a station keeping keeping system system, allowing the WAM-V to remain in one position.
-The vessel Recping system has two independent means of propulsion and fuel system to meet this requirement.
-Contingency See Chapter 11 planning and vessel recovery Risk analysis, See Chapter 12 testing, software integrity, and cyber security Surveys and See Chapter 13 verifications Operations See Chapter 14 · · · · · ·
+Anchor or station keeping system The integrated onboard control system includes a station keeping system, allowing the WAM-V to remain in one position.
+The vessel has two independent means of propulsion and fuel system to meet this requirement.

+Contingency planning and vessel recovery See Chapter 11

+Risk analysis, See Chapter 12

+testing, software

+integrity, and cyber security

+Surveys and verifications See Chapter 13

+Operations See Chapter 14